asimnecip/ZERRE/README.md

 ## Maps: Mini to Maxi

 ZERRE's map system has unique features.
 Maps made with circles and container maps are circles too.
 Shortly, a server has circle shape and other provinces have circle shape too.
+So I need to solve a problem: Packing problem.
+Thankfully I discoreved a website which contains packing problems solutions: http://packomania.com/ After that I chose the optimum circle that useful for me: 61 circles in one circle.

+In addition to this, I chose one more problem solution: 7 circles in one circle.
+I blend them together and made maps from them.

+In here I have to say, "so many thanks for these solutions" to everyone who contirubuted to "packomania".

 You will see in a minute:

 Before seeing maps you need to see default ZERRE(player's town center):